Onyema Ogbuagu: Career

 Ogbuagu is an HIV/AIDS physician and leads a clinical trials program at Yale that conducts research on infectious diseases.
-He has been the principal investigator on pharmacokinetic, phase 2 and 3 safety and efficacy trials of novel antiviral compounds for HIV in addition to his recent work on Covid-19 vaccinations and therapeutics.
+He has been the principal investigator on pharmacokinetic, phase 2 and 3 safety and efficacy trials of novel antiviral compounds for HIV in addition to his recent work on COVID-19 vaccinations and therapeutics.

-He is a clinician at Yale Medicine, the medical practice of Yale School of Medicine, and sees patients at Yale New Haven Hospital’s Nathan Smith Clinic.
+He is a clinician at Yale Medicine, the medical practice of Yale School of Medicine, and sees patients at Yale New Haven Hospital's Nathan Smith Clinic.

 Ogbuagu trains physicians in Liberia and Rwanda.
 He has been a visiting professor to the National University of Rwanda since 2012, where he mentors medical residents and junior faculty and assists them in conducting clinical research projects that have local importance such as HIV/AIDS and antimicrobial resistance.
-In Liberia, he is program director of Yale’s Office of Global Health’s efforts to support Internal Medicine residency training.
+In Liberia, he is program director of Yale's Office of Global Health's efforts to support Internal Medicine residency training.
 He trained the first infectious disease fellow in Liberia.

 COVID-19 and HIV/AIDS research

-At the beginning of the Covid-19 pandemic, Ogbuagu shifted his focus from AIDS/HIV research and patient care to lead vaccine trials for Covid-19 at the Yale Center for Clinical Investigation where he was a PI on the Pfizer-BioNtech Covid-19 mRNA vaccine trial arms at Yale in adults as well as the pediatric studies for12-15 year-olds and 6 month to 11 year olds.
+At the beginning of the COVID-19 pandemic, Ogbuagu shifted his focus from AIDS/HIV research and patient care to lead vaccine trials for COVID-19 at the Yale Center for Clinical Investigation where he was a PI on the Pfizer-BioNtech COVID-19 mRNA vaccine trial arms at Yale in adults as well as the pediatric studies for12-15 year-olds and 6 month to 11 year olds.
 The adult Pfizer BioNtech vaccine received emergency use authorization in the United States from the Food and Drug Administration (FDA) in 2020 and full FDA approval in 2021.
-There were approximately 150 sites for the Pfizer BioNtech mRNA trial, each lead by a principal investigator.
+There were approximately 150 sites for the Pfizer BioNtech mRNA trial, each led by a principal investigator.

-Ogbuagu was also a PI for the second Phase 2b Sanofi-Glaxo Smith Klein novel Covid-19 vaccination candidate.
+Ogbuagu was also a PI for the second Phase 2b Sanofi-Glaxo Smith Klein novel COVID-19 vaccination candidate.
 He was also the Yale site PI for COVID treatment studies including the Remdesivir SIMPLE moderate and Severe trials.

 Previous to this clinical trial work, he researched pharmacokinetic, phase 2 and 3 safety and efficacy trials of novel antiviral compounds (HIV), and conducted HIV prevention trials.